jjdelorme/ContosoUniversity/README.md

    +        this.db = db;
    +    }
    ```

-1. You now test the application again.
-Run `dotnet run` to ensure that the application still connects to the database.
+   In each of the controller classes, make sure you change the name of the new constructor method to resemble the name of the class.

 ### Test the .NET 5 version